The nomination deadline has been extended to 15 July 2020.

 Nominations should include the following:

-- Name and email address of the collector(s);
+- Name and email address of the nominee (i.e., the collector);

-- Name and email address of the nominator (if different — self-nomination is permitted);
+- Name and email address of the nominator (if different from the nominee);

 - Name of the DELAMAN archive where the collection is located;